Wonderlic test: Current Wonderlic tests

-Released in the 1990s, the Wonderlic Personnel Test measures an individual's capability of solving problems and learning.
+The Wonderlic company released the Wonderlic Personnel Test in the 1990s, measuring an individual's problem solving and learning capability.
 The Wonderlic Personnel Test has two different forms: the Wonderlic Personnel Test--Quicktest (30 questions in 8 minutes) and the Wonderlic Personnel Test (50 questions, 12 minutes).
-The Wonderlic Personnel Test--Quicktest differs from the Wonderlic Personnel Test in that it is not proctored.
+The Wonderlic Personnel Test – Quicktest differs from the Wonderlic Personnel Test in that it is not proctored.
 The Wonderlic Personnel Test is a much more comprehensive test.

 The Wonderlic SLE is the scholastic version of the Wonderlic Personnel Test and is commonly administered to nursing school and medical program applicants.